Right Relationship with Indigenous Peoples: Local Discernment and Action

 Hanover Friends Meeting acknowledges that we worship, work and live on the homelands of the Abenaki people.
 We know this truth: that European and American colonial powers and people overran the Abenaki homeland settlements, changed the names of many places, deforested the lands, polluted the waters, and tried at times to extinguish the Abenaki.
 No full amends can ever be made.
 From time beyond memory, the Abenaki have been and still are here.
 We pay our respects to them and to the wisdom of their elders and their culture.
 May we prove ourselves worthy and faithful friends and allies.

-Local Meeting Reflection and Learning
+Local Meeting and Groups Reflection and Learning

 Friends Meeting at Cambridge (MA)